Michael-Cowie/Notes/Math/ratios.md

 #### Different Types of Quantities That Are Related

-Here, the proportion connects two different measurements that are linked by an underlying rule or property.
+The proportion connects two different measurements that are linked by an underlying rule or property.
 We can take the circle sector as an example.
 A circle sector has a central angle of $72^\circ$.
 The full circle is always $360^\circ$.

 ```math
 \frac{\text{Sector Angle}}{\text{Full Angle}} = \frac{72^\circ}{360^\circ} = \frac{1}{5}